How to Know if The Car You're Buying is Stolen

 If a deal looks too good to be true, it probably is.
 Don't be rushed into your decision to buy.
 Instead, take your time and trust your instincts.
 If the seller seems too eager to sell, or cannot provide the proper paperwork, they might not be legitimate.
 Don't be afraid to walk away from a deal.
 It's better to walk away than to buy the car, only to find out later that it was stolen and have it taken off you, leaving you out of pocket and out of a car.

-If you'd like to read similar articles to How to Know if The Car You're Buying is Stolen, we recommend you browse around our Cars category.
+If you want to read similar articles to How to Know if The Car You're Buying is Stolen, we recommend you visit our Cars category.